Showing posts with label ship. Show all posts

 We walked around to several shops and bought Ron a pair of Crocs.

-We ordered 3 tacos, 1 Pepsi, Sunrise Margarita.
-We Walked back to our port area stopping to take several pictures of the Coral Reef display.
+We ordered three tacos, one Pepsi, and a Sunrise Margarita.
+We Walked back to our port area, stopping to take several pictures of the Coral Reef display.

 Stopped to take pictures in front of a couple of donkeys at the 3 Amigos.

-Dinner in the Washington Dining Room where I ordered a Shrimp cocktail, Chicken, Veggies, and chocolate melt cake with ice cream.
+I had dinner in the Washington Dining Room, where I ordered a Shrimp cocktail, Chicken, Veggies, and chocolate melt cake with ice cream.

 Chac Mool ("Red Claw")